 - Turn the engine over for a minute and check to make sure there are no leaks.
 Idling the engine in this way should release any remaining trapped air.

 - Take off the radiator cap and check that the coolant level is satisfactory.
 Top up as required.
 Check the header tank level too and if empty, repeat stage 8.

 - Idle the engine again – long enough for the cooling fan to engage – then turn off.
 Wait for the engine to cool, then check the header tank level once again, topping up as required.

 - Clean any coolant from the bodywork, as it can corrode plated metal parts.
 Use soapy water to wash down.
 Store any remaining coolant securely away from children and animals.

-As long as the coolant contains ethylene glycol antifreeze and does not have silicates, it can be used in either car or motorcycle.
+As long as the bike coolant contains ethylene glycol antifreeze and does not have silicates, it can be used in either car or motorcycle.